Ordinary People from Everyday Life

 The Gesserts lived in Linthicum in the home they purchased in 1957.
 They have two daughters, Hannelore and Karen and one son, Winfred (deceased).

 The Gessert’s are Honorary Life members of the Baltimore Kickers.
 Fritz served as 2nd Vice-President.
-They are members of St. Johns Lutheran Church.
+They were members of St. Johns Lutheran Church

 Grabenstein, Justus (5-16-1832 to 4-4-1909) Farmer